- Your role as Board member

 How to join the Board through the nomination committee slate

-Joining the Board of Directors through the Nomination Committee late can be achieved by following these steps:
+Joining the Board of Directors through the Nomination Committee slate can be achieved by following these steps:

 - Verify that you are qualified: we are looking for individuals with specific skills and experience.
 Make sure you qualify before submitting your application.